Updated: Apr 25

 Archelaus was titled an ethnarch, which ranks below the king and just above being a tetrarch.

 Herod Antipas, his brother Philip, and Herod Agrippa I were called tetrarchs.

 Ethnarchs and tetrarchs both oversaw provinces within a country.
 They only held authority at the whim of Rome, paid tribute to Rome, and were charged with keeping the peace.

 This was just a quick overview.
-The politics and maneuvering of these men influenced Rome, Egypt, and other countries surrounding the land of Israel, and they are well worth reading up on.
+The politics and maneuvering of these men influenced Rome, Egypt, and other countries surrounding the land of Israel, and they are well worth reading.

 Sourced from Backgrounds of Early Christianity by Everett Ferguson, pages 411-420 and 488